nixworks/public/news/2015/05/26/README.md

 ##### War in Afghanistan (2015-present)
 ### [A suicide bomber and gunmen attack a court building in the provincial capital of Maidan Shahr in Maidan Wardak resulting in the deaths of two police officers and four of the attackers. ](/news/2015/05/26/a-suicide-bomber-and-gunmen-attack-a-court-building-in-the-provincial-capital-of-maidan-shahr-in-maidan-wardak-resulting-in-the-deaths-of-tw.md)
-_Context: Maidan Wardak, Maidan Shahr, War in Afghanistan (2015-present), suicide bomber_
+_Context: Maidan Wardak, Maidan Shahr, suicide bomber, War in Afghanistan (2015-present)_

 ##### Kenya
 ### [Thirteen Kenyan police officers are missing after an Al-Shabaab ambush in Garissa County. ](/news/2015/05/26/thirteen-kenyan-police-officers-are-missing-after-an-al-shabaab-ambush-in-garissa-county.md)